markproy/bird-classification-workshop/docs/lab1-image-prep.md

 In this lab, you will prepare the images for training.
 We will be using SageMaker's [Image Classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html) against these images.
 This algorithm performs supervised learning, taking an image as input and classifying it into one of many output categories.
 In this workshop, the output categories are species of birds like Cardinal and Goldfinch.
 The algorithm uses a convolutional neural network called ResNet, and is best trained with a dataset of images packaged in [Apache MXNet RecordIO](https://mxnet.incubator.apache.org/architecture/note_data_loading.html) format.

 These are the high level steps you will take for Lab 1.
-You will complete Steps 2 through 4 using a SageMaker notebook:
+You will complete Steps 2 through 4 using an Amazon SageMaker notebook:

+1. Start the Amazon SageMaker notebook instance
-1. Create an S3 bucket for use throughout the workshop
+2. Create an S3 bucket for use throughout the workshop
-2. Explore the dataset of bird images
-3. Use the [im2rec](https://mxnet.incubator.apache.org/faq/recordio.html) utility to package the images
-4. Upload the packaged images to S3 for training
+3. Use a SageMaker notebook to explore the dataset of bird images, package the images using  the [im2rec](https://mxnet.incubator.apache.org/faq/recordio.html) utility, and upload the packaged images to S3 for training

+## Step 1 - Start the notebook instance

+Prior to the workshop, a SageMaker notebook instance called `BirdClassificationWorkshop` was created in your account.
+Open the [Amazon SageMaker console](https://console.aws.amazon.com/sagemaker/) in a new browser tab, and click on `Notebook instances` in the left hand panel.
+If the `Status` of the instance is `InService`, click on `Open` to open the notebook instance.
+If not, click on `Start` to first start the instance before opening it.
+It can take a couple of minutes to start, so while that is happening, proceed to step 2.

-## Step 1 - Create an S3 bucket for use throughout the workshop
+## Step 2 - Create an S3 bucket for use throughout the workshop

 You will need an S3 bucket throughout the workshop.
 It will be used for: